CodeScop/Oge-Mai-Field-Guide/meteoroid2020julintro.md

 ###List of Kirala-Defined Phases For This Event:

+- Endgame: Jul 31-Aug 3: I'm anticipating and writing this on July 31, that we're entering the final phase of the game.
+I think it's a pretty safe bet.
+Enjoy cleaning up the last of the remains!
-- Giant Zanutaki: Jul 24 - ???: Nothing good came of mixing Zanthei, Nuig, Tambo, and Kiru.
+- Giant Zanutaki: Jul 24 - 31: Nothing good came of mixing Zanthei, Nuig, Tambo, and Kiru.
 Now we need to defeat an Abomination of Science.
 - Large Experiment: Jul 21- Jul 24: I see nothing good coming from mixing Tambo, Kiru, Nuig, and Zanthei.
 We'll see what happens.
 - Preparing For Large Experiment: Jul 20-21: This is going to be very short, and it's mostly a chance to play around with the new quest involving the matchup results.
 - Experiment: Sassi v Lubu: Jul 17-20: I find Xomri a little disturbing, but hey.
 Next experiment is cats and dogs and WHAT'S NEXT, because this is the last Experiment of its kind...